 In addition to a part being accurately made, it must also perform in its intended purpose.

 ABS - ABS as a polymer can take many forms and can be engineered to have many properties.
 In general, it is a strong plastic with mild flexibility (compared to PLA).
 Natural ABS before colorants have been added is a soft milky biege.
 The flexibility of ABS makes creating interlocking pieces or pin connected pieces easier to work with.
 It is easily sanded and machined.
 Notably, ABS is soluble in Acetone allowing one to weld parts together with a drop or two, or smooth and create high gloss by brushing or dipping full pieces in Acetone.
+Compared to PLA, it is much easier to recycle ABS.

 It's strength, flexibility, machinability, and higher temperature resistance make it often a preferred plastic by engineers and those with mechanical uses in mind.